Check out our Winter 2019 issue of Image.

 Inglis’ Adapted Technology program empowers people with disabilities to have better control of their own lives, medical care, finances, and so much more.

-Inglis offers more than 200 safe, accessible and affordable housing units throughout the region.
-Plans include 50 more by 2015, and an additional 50 by 2020.
+Inglis offers more than 350 safe, accessible and affordable housing units throughout the region.
+Plans include 50 more by 2020.

 The Inglis mission is to enable people with disabilities — and those who care for them — to achieve their goals and live life to the fullest.